Saint-Emilion tourism & sightseeing

-Saint Emilion is a town 35km north east of Bordeaux, in the Gironde department (in the Aquitaine region of south-west France).
-It is best known (indeed renowned the world over) for the vineyards which surround the town, Saint Emilion being one of the four Bordeaux red wine regions, but is also an exceptionally attractive small town.
+Saint-Emilion is a town 35 kilometres east of Bordeaux in the Gironde department and in the Aquitaine region of south-west France.
+It is best known (indeed renowned the world over) for the vineyards which surround the town, Saint-Emilion being one of the four Bordeaux red wine regions, but is also an exceptionally attractive small town.

-The history of the town dates back almost 2000 years when the Romans planted vineyards in what was to become Saint-Émilion as early as the 2nd century AD, while the town itself dates from the 8th century when Emilion, a Breton Monk, came to settle in a hermitage carved into the rock.
+The history of the town dates back almost 2000 years when the Romans planted vineyards here as early as the 2nd century AD, while Saint-Émilion itself dates from the 8th century when a Breton Monk called Emilion came to settle here in a hermitage carved into the rock.
 The cave where he lived from 750 - 767 AD subsequently became a pilgrim destination.

-Saint Emilion is entered by way of one of the seven gates that are part of the original medieval fortifications.
-Inside you will discover steep narrow streets with beautiful buildings, and several more open squares, each more attractive than the one before.
+Saint-Emilion is entered by way of one of the seven gates that are part of the original medieval fortifications.
+Inside the walls you will discover steep narrow streets with beautiful buildings, and several more open squares, each more attractive than the one before.
 Saint Emilion is not to be missed if you are in the region!

-Built from, or rather hacked out of, the local yellow limestone, Saint Emilion is centred around a large square with a church on one side - a quite remarkable church, because it is more or less hewn into the the rock face.
-You can also climb the steps inside the 13th century bell tower which sits on the square above for stunning views across the rooftops and countryside.
+Built from, or rather hacked out of, the local yellow limestone, Saint-Emilion is centred around a large square with a church on one side.
+This is a quite remarkable church because it is more or less hewn into the the rock face.
+You can also climb the steps inside the 53 metre high 13th century bell tower which sits on the square above for stunning views across the rooftops and countryside.

-The town has managed to prevent the development that might have spoiled it, and now Saint Emilion and the surrounding region is a listed and protected UNESCO 'World Heritage Site', so future development is more or less impossible.
+France This Way comment: the town has managed to avoid the surrounding development that might have spoiled it, and now Saint-Emilion and the surrounding region is a listed and protected UNESCO 'World Heritage Site', so future development is more or less impossible.

 As a rough guide to the Saint-Emilion wines; the best are the Premier Grand Cru Classées though these will set you back some hundreds of euros, next best are the Grand Cru Classées and then the Grand Crus.
 However even your non-Grand Cru Saint Emilion wines tend to be very good so don't be put off if your purse is not big enough for the Grand Cru Saint-Emilion wines!

-Saint-Emilion has received the following tourist classifications: ; historical protected town centre' (secteur sauvegardé)
+Saint-Emilion is classified as a historical protected town centre' (secteur sauvegardé)